I Want to Die in New Orleans: Music and lyrics

-I Want to Die in New Orleans was released on September 7, 2018 and is 14 tracks long with its last song, I No Longer Fear the Razor Guarding My Heel (IV), acting as the fourth iteration of the duo's popular EP series of the same name.
+I Want to Die in New Orleans was released on September 7, 2018 and is 14 tracks long with its last song, I No Longer Fear the Razor Blade Guarding My Heel (IV), acting as the fourth iteration of the duo's popular EP series of the same name.
 The project chronicles semi-autobiographical stories of the duo's encounters with depression, drug addiction and suicidal ideation.
 The instrumentals used are often ominous, dark but clean and feature samples from news adverts, local PSAs and documentaries taken in the New Orleans area in the late 90s as a way to attempt to create an atmospheric feel.

 The project only has one feature on "Fuck the Industry", which is uncredited, but involves rapper Bones speaking a mock eulogy.
 All tracks are produced by Suicideboys member $crim, under his producer alias Budd Dwyer.
-I No Longer Fear the Razor Guarding My Heel (IV) contains a guitar interlude by fellow Suicideboys member Ruby da Cherry, and Phanton Menace was co-produced by Memphis rapper and mentor Juicy J.
+I No Longer Fear the Razor Blade Guarding My Heel (IV) contains a guitar interlude by fellow Suicideboys member Ruby da Cherry, and Phanton Menace was co-produced by Memphis rapper and mentor Juicy J.